33 Best Things to do in Skudeneshavn and Karmoy

 Badehuset entrance with a blue chair holding open the dooor and a cat walking in front

-These are some of the screenshots below to give you an idea about it.
-It’s a really cool activity and you can wander the town at your own pace and get a snippet of Skudeneshavn’s history.
+Below are some screenshots to give you an idea about it.
+It’s a really cool activity, and you can wander the town at your own pace and get a snippet of Skudeneshavn’s history.

 image from the skudeneshavn phone app